 5. Don’t use the same hashtags in every post

-It can seem like a daunting task to write hashtags manually while uploading every post.
-To avoid that, you can use a social media scheduler like RecurPost, which lets you store unlimited bags of hashtags and name them.
+It can seem daunting to write hashtags manually while uploading every post.
+To avoid that, you can use a social media scheduler like RecurPost, which lets you store unlimited bags of hashtags and name them using google my business scheduler.
 You can then use those hashtags and schedule those posts in advance using the same tool.

 6. Don’t overuse hashtags

 Hashtags definitely give you more exposure and make your content reach the maximum number of people.
 Besides, using branded hashtags consistently can make your brand recognizable.
 However, that doesn’t mean you should fill your posts with hashtags, even if they are relevant.